How mail-in retro game buying services actually work

 The factors that shape your offer are title rarity, physical condition, completeness (box, manual, inserts), and current resale demand.
 A complete-in-box copy of a highly sought-after SNES title is worth substantially more than a loose cartridge with label wear.
 That really is the key point: buyer demand.
 Just because your game is old doesn’t mean it sells for a lot.

-Cartridges, disc games, and boxed sets
+How to package Cartridges, disc games, and boxed sets

 The best way to protect loose cartridges (NES, SNES, N64) is to wrap each cartridge individually in bubble wrap.
 For disc-based games, you can wrap them in bubble wrap, in, say, 12 game sections.
 Meaning, wrap up about 12 games in bubble wrap, and then do the same thing for your remaining games.
 If you're selling a small trade-in order, just use a quality bubble mailer.
 We go over some useful shipping tips here.

-Consoles and accessories
+How to ship Consoles and accessories

 Consoles need multiple layers of bubble wrap and should never be placed on the bottom of the box.
 When you place video game consoles in a box, ensure there is at least 3 inches of cushion below the box.
 Controllers, cables, and power adapters should be packaged separately.
 Generally, putting all your accessories in a large zip-loc bag works out great.